prophetr/poutine_sandbox/README.md

 # Poutine Shop
+## An example dbt project by Montreal Analytics
 ​
+This repository is an example of [dbt](https://www.getdbt.com/) project best practices and is designed to be used as a reference for other dbt projects.

-This repository contains the data transformation logic for the Poutine Shop data warehouse.
+It contains the data transformation logic for Montreal Analytics' fictional Poutine Shop business.

-​
-The project is built on an open source tool: [dbt](https://www.getdbt.com/).
+# Contribution

+This project is maintained by the Montreal Analytics team with all contributions coming from the team.
+We add contributions occassionally to highlight new best practices.

 # Installation